joneavila/DRAL/modeling/feature-correlations/README.md

 # feature-correlations

-This directory contains prosodic feature correlations, using all data from the 7.0 release.
+This directory contains prosodic feature correlations, using all data from the 8.0 release training data (previously DRAL 7.0).